Chemins de fer de l'Ouest: Paris à Saint-Germain

-The Ouest's oldest line (still open to this day) is the line from Paris to Le Pecq, built by Émile Péreire's Compagnie du chemin de fer de Paris à Saint-Germain and inaugurated on 24 August 1837 by Marie-Amélie, wife of King Louis-Philippe.
+The Ouest's oldest line (still open to this day) is the line from Paris to Le Pecq, built by Émile Pereire's Compagnie du chemin de fer de Paris à Saint-Germain and inaugurated on 24 August 1837 by Marie-Amélie, wife of King Louis-Philippe.
 The line was 19 km long and the trip took 30 minutes.
 Initially greeted with fear and lack of interest, the railway was a success that paved the way for other new railways, for instance to Rouen.
 In 1847, the line to Le Pecq was extended to Saint-Germain-en-Laye.
-The section between Saint-Germain-en-Laye and Nanterre – Université is now part of the RER line A. The section between Paris Saint-Lazare and Nanterre is part of the main lines to Rouen and Caen.
+The section between Saint-Germain-en-Laye and Nanterre-Université is now part of the RER line A. The section between Paris Saint-Lazare and Nanterre is part of the main lines to Rouen and Caen.

 The old Ouest

 While the line to Saint-Germain-en-Laye was being built, a line to Versailles, another popular Sunday destination, was projected.
-Two lines were built, one from Gare Saint-Lazare to the terminus Versailles-Rive-Droite, the other from Gare Montparnasse (Barrière du Maine) to the terminus Versailles-Rive-Gauche.
-James Mayer de Rothschild in conjunction with the Chemin de Fer de Versailles-rive-Droite, created in 1837, were given the concession to operate the lines.
+Two lines were built, one from Gare Saint-Lazare to the terminus Versailles Rive Droite, the other from Gare Montparnasse (Barrière du Maine) to the terminus Versailles Rive Gauche.
+James Mayer de Rothschild in conjunction with the Chemin de Fer de Versailles-Rive-Droite, created in 1837, were given the concession to operate the lines.
 The line to Versailles-Rive-Droite, opened on 4 August 1839 and still in use today as Transilien line L, is 19 km long, branching off the line to Saint-Germain at Asnières-sur-Seine.
 The line to Versailles-Rive-Gauche is also still in use today.
-The part between Montparnasse and Viroflay is used by trains from Paris to Chartres and Brittany as well as Transilien line N. The part between Viroflay and Versailles is used by RER C local trains.
+The part between Montparnasse and Viroflay is used by trains from Paris to Chartres and Brittany as well as Transilien Line N. The part between Viroflay and Versailles is used by RER C local trains.